-- If the domain name is available, you can register it through a registrar.
+- If the domain name is available, you can register it through a registrar (hosting service provider).

-- If the domain name is already taken, you can see who has registered it.
+- If the domain name is already taken, you can use the Whois to see who's registered it.

 How does the Whois work?